frederic-perez/AmE-dictionary/data/dictionary.md

 __alloy<sup>1</sup>__ _n_
 __alloy<sup>2</sup>__ _v_ :two::dart: (alloyed) __2__ To combine; mix. _These signs of hope are real but alloyed with the hard realities of dark days ahead._
 __allude__ _v_
-__allusion__ _n_ :two: Allusion is the act of casually referencing something, usually a work of popular culture.
+__allusion__ _n_ :three: /uh-LOO-zhun/ Allusion is the act of casually referencing something, usually a work of popular culture.
 Example: Finishing his memoir was his white whale.
 __ally<sup>1</sup>__ _n_ /ˈæl aɪ, əˈlaɪ/
 __ally<sup>2</sup>__ _v_ /əˈlaɪ/
 __alma mater__ _n_ A school, college, or university at which one has studied and, usu., from which one has graduated.